SU-NCS/Intro_to_programming/week-4-session-1.md

 main()
 ```

-#### Activity 6: Libraries
+#### Activity 6: Modules

-Libraries allow us to import code.
-This helps to organize code into a separate file and still access it from another file.
+Modules help us to organize code into a separate files.
+Using the import command we can access module code from another file.